Summit Seekers

 • May (date TBD): Virtual Team Meeting

 • The safety of our hikers throughout the hike is our #1 priority.
-We have a number of precautions & procedures in place to keep you safe leading up to, and throughout, the hike.
+We have a number of precautions & procedures in place to keep you safe leading up to, and throughout, the hike, including:

 • Clearly Defined Path: We strictly adhere to a pre-determined hike path, which we encourage you to familiarize yourself with prior to the hike.
 Knowing the exact trail the team should be taking will help you reorient yourself in case you find yourself separated from the group.